When did you start as an intern at Monard Law?

 How have you seen Monard Law evolve over the years?

-Kristof: We are highly professionalized as an office.
+Kristof: We are highly professionalized as a law firm.

 For example, a few years ago we chose to appoint an external CEO (Karen Braeckmans).
 She is not a lawyer.

-Since then I have noticed that the office has made great progress in the field of organization.
+Since then I have noticed that the firm has made great progress in the field of organization.

 In addition, we increasingly work for internationally active companies, in addition to our service for SMEs, governments, institutions and start-ups that are only active on Belgian territory.
 The wide range makes it very interesting.